NHACP-IF/NHACP-specification/nhacp-specification.md

     * Defined the initial set of error codes.
     * Defined new ERROR response behavior and GET-ERROR-DETAILS request.
     * Defined the new STORAGE-GET-BLOCK and STORAGE-PUT-BLOCK requests.
+    * Defined the new DIR-LIST and DIR-GET-ENTRY requests and DIR-ENTRY response.
 * Version 0.0 - Initial version

 The protocol version field in the START-NHACP and NHACP-STARTED messages